 Wall-mounted teak shelving was a staple in midcentury homes, and West Elm has brought the trend back with its rail storage system.
-To channel the look in your own space, mix wall-mounted shelving with antiqued rugs and cushions, and add in a lounge-y low leather chair, like a Tobia Scarpa Soriana chair.
+To channel the look in your own space, mix wall-mounted shelving with antique rugs and cushions, and add in a lounge-y low leather chair, like a Tobia Scarpa Soriana.

 Mix Danish Chairs With an All-White Color Palette

-For a more contemporary take on midcentury-modern living rooms, try painting the whole space white and keeping within a light monochrome palette, adding only a few light wood and tan leather accents.
+For a contemporary take on a midcentury living room, try painting the whole space white and add a few light wood and tan leather accents.
 Naturally, a few black accents and a carefully curated selection of Danish midcentury chairs are also must-haves.